iusztinpaul/energy-forecasting/README.md

 # It will be used by Airflow to identify your user.
 echo -e "AIRFLOW_UID=$(id -u)" > .env
-# This signals our project root directory
+# This shows where our project root directory is located.
 echo "ML_PIPELINE_ROOT_DIR=/opt/airflow/dags" >> .env
 ```